Upscale Chinese w/ French flair. Michelin-starred, elegant tasting menus, and unique dishes like spicy chili oil ice cream.

 Will Hartman reviews Yingtao, a Hell's Kitchen tasting menu restaurant offering a dramatic blend of Chinese and French cuisine, perfect for special occasions.

-Customers generally have a positive view of Yingtao, praising its upscale Chinese fine dining experience and unique flavor combinations, though some find certain dishes less successful or the overall experience leans more Western than traditional Chinese.
+Customers generally have a positive view of the restaurant, appreciating its upscale Chinese fine dining experience and unique tasting menus.
+However, some find the flavors dull or the portions small, and a few feel it leans too Western.

 Important Note